strowk/foxy-contexts/docs/testing.md

 This says that when client sends `tools/list` request, server should respond with empty list of tools.

 Tests could be single or multi-document YAML files.
-Each document should be a valid MCP Story, that means it should have `case` property with name of the test case and any number of properties prefixed with `in` and `out`, which would represent JSON-RPC 2.0 messages sent from client to server (`in`) and from server to client (`out`).
+Each document should be in a valid MCP Cases format, that means it can have `case` property with name of the test case and any number of properties prefixed with `in` and `out`, which would represent JSON-RPC 2.0 messages sent from client to server (`in`) and from server to client (`out`).

 When you run the test by executing `go test`, the test runner will start your server (by running `go run main.go` in this case), connect to stdio transport and send the message under `in` property.